notMEEPoffaith/mono-mod/README.md

-# mono-sprites-for-mono-mod-in-mindustry
+# mono-mod
-a repository for the sprites for the mono mod
+My first mindustry mod.
+Is a collab with Sh1penfire!